 In terms of the device performances, there’s quite a lot it has to offer, with the majority of the options working wonderfully.
 Between the various shooting modes, there is a mix of results.
 Starting with the automatic setting.
 For the most part, it does a good enough job.
 The colours are good and solid but not overly saturated.
 Switching to the Selfie mode, you’ll notice the adjusting of the lens changes the focus to something within arm’s length.
 The little mirror on the side of the lens provides something of a view of yourself, but due to it being off-centre you may have to adjust by a centimetre or two to align.

-I found the Selfie mode to be a bit tricky to get used to.
+I found the Selfie mode on the Fujifilm Instax SQ6 to be a bit tricky to get used to.
 Having been given additional film, I thought it best to get each of the modes working correctly.
 The Selfie mode is the one I struggled most with.
 After completing a 10-image test, I was still no better than I was at the start, as the focus never reached optimum levels.
 It turned out to be an expensive test when running the numbers.

 The Macro mode should supposedly allow users to take a few close-up snaps of minute objects or perhaps to get close enough for additional details.
 Users will have to allow for a minimum of about 30cm of room between the camera and the subject before clicking.
 Failing to complete this task means that you’ll often be left with blurry and unusable, square images.
 Moving to Landscape mode will create quite a few decent shots when out in full sunlight.
 Images of bright colours, such as grass, plants and flowers make for good subject matter when capturing images.